- Video: Vertical Garden Growing Basics | Trellising Tips & Recommendations with Niki Jabbour

 This method is more labor intensive, but works better for pruned indeterminates, than the basket-weave method.

-Protected Culture.
-The hanging-string method as described above can be used in a hoophouse, but within protected-culture settings, it is more common to run pipes or wires above the crop rows, to which you can attach the hanging strings (see photo).
-This eliminates the need to pound posts inside your hoophouse, plus it allows for a taller trellis for the longer hoophouse season.
+Protected Culture: Lower & Lean, Hook & Wicket.
+The hanging-string method as described above can be used in a hoophouse, but within protected-culture settings it is more common to run pipes or wires above the crop rows, to which you can attach the hanging strings (see photo) together with some combination of hooks, wickets, and clips or tapes, perhaps with a hand-held, single-click system.
+These options eliminate the need to pound posts inside your hoophouse, plus allow for a taller trellis to last through the longer hoophouse season.

-Another variation on the hanging-string method in a greenhouse or hoophouse is to use Tomahooks or Rollerhooks to attach the overhead strings.
-These are strong, and conveniently allow the vines to be lowered and leaned, since they may outgrow their vertical space in a greenhouse.
-With this method, a spool is attached at the overhead wire, and when the plants run out of growing space, you can play out some of the string, about a foot at a time, and move the plants one position to the side so the vines don't pool up at the bottom and break.
-The plants at the ends of rows go around to the other side.
-This requires plants to be planted in double rows, two feet apart being a common spacing.
+Variations on the hanging-string method in a greenhouse or hoophouse can involve the use of mobile hooks such as Tomahooks or Rollerhooks to attach the overhead strings.
+These are strong and conveniently allow the vines to be shifted so they do not outgrow the vertical space of the structure.
+Mobile hooks can include a spool for attachment at the overhead wire and, when the plants run out of growing space, you can play out some of the string, about a foot at a time, and shift the plants one position to the side so the vines don't pool up at the bottom and break.
+This requires plants to be planted in double rows, 2' apart being a common spacing, so the plants situated at the ends of rows can be trained around to the other side.

 One variation on the hanging trellis system that can be set up either in the field or a protected culture setting uses trellis netting instead of hanging strings to support the vining crop.